On small $n$-uniform hypergraphs with positive discrepancy: Discussion

 \section{Discussion}

 \begin{itemize}

-\item In fact, during the proof we have constructed a matrix of size of $O(\log k)$ with bounded integer coefficients and with determinant $k$.
+\item In fact, during the proof we have constructed a matrix of size of $O(\log k)$ with bounded integer coefficients and with determinant $k := \snd (n)$.
 By Hadamard inequality, the determinant $k$ of $m\times m$ matrix with bounded coefficients satisfies $k = O(\sqrt{m})^m$, thus $\log k=O(m\log m)$, $m\geq \text{const}\,\cdot \log k/\log \log k$.
 We suppose that actually a matrix of size $O(\log k/\log \log k)$ with bounded integer coefficients and determinant $k$ always exists; and moreover, it may be chosen satisfying additional properties which allow to replace the main estimate with $f(n)\leq c\log \snd (n)/\log\log \snd(n)$ (which asymptotically coincides with the lower bound).

-\item It turns out, that for some values of $t$ (which depends only on $n \mod \det A$) a hypergraph, constructed from a matrix has the discrepancy separated from zero.
-In particular, in Example~\ref{example} the choice $t \in \{\pm 9, \pm 11\}$ leads to the discrepancy 6.
+\item It turns out, that for a fixed value of $q = \snd (n)$ and some values of $n$ modulo $q$, a hypergraph, constructions of above type have the discrepancy separated from zero.
+In particular, in Example~\ref{example} the choice $n \in \{\pm 4, \pm 7\}$ modulo 19 leads to the discrepancy 6.